RobHolme/vscode-hl7tools/README.md

 User preferences applicable to this function include:
 `// Send a ACK in response to messages received (HL7 Tools: Start Message Listener).`
 `"hl7tools.SendACK": true`

+### Extract Similar Segments
+This command will open a copy of all segments the same as the one currently selected in the message. e.g. if the cursor is in the MSH segment, all MSH segments in the current file will be copied to a new window.
+Suited more for files containing multiple HL7 messages.
+* move the cursor to the segment type you want to extract
+* Press F1 --> HL7 Tools: Extract Matching Segments

 ## Installation
 ### Visual Studio Code